Albeoris/Memoria/README.md

 # Restrictions (for developers)
-1. **Please** don't change any data that can be sent to the game server developers!
+1. **Please** don't change any data that can be sent to the game server!
 We don't want any trouble.
-2. Don't change a serializable data that can be deserialized by a Unity Engine.
+2. Don't change a serializable data that can be deserialized by the Unity Engine.
 The game will crash or corrupt.

 # Debugging (for developers)
 1. Check the "Debuggable" checkbox in the Launcher.
-2. Attach to the game process (Debug -> Attach Unity Debugger in the Visual Studio 2015 Tools for Unity)
+2. Attach to the game process (Debug -> Attach Unity Debugger in the Visual Studio 2015/2017 Tools for Unity)

 # Knowledge base